MenoData/Time4A/README.md

 ## Any disadvantages?
 Yes, Time4A is rather big in terms of method count and size due to a lot of features (although still much smaller than ICU4J).
 However, you can apply Proguard to strongly shrink the size.
-And future versions of Time4A might be modularized allowing you to only install the parts you needed.

 ## Usage
 Only two steps are required before coding against the API of Time4A.